Maxim Shostakovich

-Maxim Dmitriyevich Shostakovich (Максим Дмитриевич Шостакович; born 10 May 1938 in Leningrad) is a Soviet, Russian and American conductor and pianist.
+Maxim Dmitriyevich Shostakovich (Максим Дмитриевич Шостакович; born 10 May 1938) is a Russian and American conductor and pianist.
 He is the second child of the composer Dmitri Shostakovich and Nina Varzar.
-Honored Artist of the RSFSR (1978).
+His older sister is Galina Shostakovich.
+He is an Honored Artist of the RSFSR.

 Since 1975, he has conducted and popularised many of his father's lesser-known works.

-He was educated at the Moscow and Leningrad Conservatories where he studied with Igor Markevitch and Otto-Werner Muellerbefore becoming principal conductor of the Moscow Radio Symphony Orchestra.
+He was educated at the Moscow and Leningrad Conservatories, where he studied with Igor Markevitch and Otto-Werner Mueller before becoming principal conductor of the Moscow Radio Symphony Orchestra.
 During his tenure as principal conductor, he conducted the premiere of his father's Fifteenth Symphony on 8 January 1972.

-On 12 April 1981, he defected to West Germany, and then later settled in the United States.
-After spells conducting the New Orleans Symphony Orchestra and the Hong Kong Philharmonic Orchestra he returned to St. Petersburg.
+In 1981, Shostakovich defected to West Germany and later settled in the United States.
+The same year, he obtained U.S. citizenship.

+After spells conducting the New Orleans Symphony Orchestra and the Hong Kong Philharmonic Orchestra, Shostakovich returned to St. Petersburg.
 In 1992, he made an acclaimed recording of the Myaskovsky Cello Concerto with Julian Lloyd Webber and the London Symphony Orchestra for Philips Classics.

 Shostakovich is the dedicatee and first performer of his father's Piano Concerto No. 2 in F Major (Op.
 102).